miamvmian/SciML/InverseThermometry/README.md

 ## Acknowledgments

-This implementation was developed as part of a scientific machine learning course project at Skoltech, combining classical numerical methods with modern automatic differentiation frameworks.
+This implementation was developed as part of the course project for *Technologies of Science-Informed Machine Learning*, taught by Alexander Ryabov, Nikolay Yavich, and Vladimir Vanovskiy at the Applied AI Institute, Skoltech.
+The key feature is to integrate classical numerical methods with modern automatic differentiation frameworks, enabling efficient and accurate computation of derivatives within established scientific algorithms.

 ---